Melco launches its most affordable SSD music library to date

 Handcrafted in Japan, the all-new N50 benefits from a 1.7mm-thick full-width chassis, an IEC power inlet with noise filtering, plus classic Melco minimalist styling.
 Improvements to the previous design include an enhanced mainboard with a specially selected 3.84 TB SSD drive coupled to a new SSD cradle, plus a new dynamic PSU that promises 25 per cent more output.
 Re-engineered isolation feet are also included.

-As with all Melco digital music libraries (such as the five-star N100) the N50 boasts a remarkably easy user experience.
-Crucially, the rear panel includes four specific USB ports: USB 3.0; Expansion and Backup, plus a dedicated USB DAC output ready for connection to USB DACs, USB DAC-equipped amplifiers or active speakers.
+As with all Melco digital music libraries (such as the five-star N100), the N50 utilises the company's remarkably easy user experience.
+Crucially, the rear panel includes four specific USB ports: USB 3.0; Expansion and Backup, plus a dedicated USB DAC output ready to connect USB DACs, USB DAC-equipped amplifiers or active speakers.

-The back also panel includes Melco’s dedicated dual Ethernet ports, which provide a dedicated ‘Player’ port in addition to the LAN port in a bid to minimise the unwanted effects of noise on the music signal and present network audio players with a direct, high data-integrity connection.
-The N50-S38 can be connected to a streamer (via Ethernet) using the player port, or used as a local player with the dedicated USB DAC output.
+The back panel also includes dual Ethernet ports, which provide a dedicated ‘Player’ port in addition to the LAN port in a bid to minimise unwanted noise on the music signal and present network audio players with a direct, high data-integrity connection.
+The N50 can be connected to a streamer (via Ethernet) using the player port, or used as a local player with the dedicated USB DAC output.

 MORE: